 Until now.
 On January 3, Intel announced its full line of 7th-generation Intel Core processors, as well as a couple related Xeon mobile processors.
 Notably, the lineup includes everything from 4.5-watt to 91-watt processors, ranging from two to four cores, targeting systems from 2-in-1s to desktop workstations.
 There’s a little something for everyone.

-You can read the full details of each line-up in the pages below, but here’s the basics.
+You can read the full details of each line-up below, but here are the basics.

 What’s new in the 7th generation?

 Intel’s new product line looks a lot like its old one.
 The most notable change is one that already happened during the IFA 2016 launch – Intel has mostly abandoned “Core M” branding.
 Instead, its most efficient dual-core chips will be known as the “Y-Series.”
 They still have a thermal design power of 4.5 watts, which means they sip juice conservatively.
 And they still pair a very low base frequency with an extremely high Turbo Boost maximum.

 Laptop buyers might also want to take note of the new Intel Core i5-7440HQ and Core i5-7300HQ.
 Intel first introduced Core i5 mobile chips in the last generation, but we suspect most users aren’t aware of them.
 Keep an eye out for these if you want a powerful, yet relatively affordable laptop.

 Finally, the rumored overclockable Core i3 processor is confirmed to be true.
 The Intel Core i3-7350K is a dual-core chip with Hyper-Threading.
 It has a base clock of 4.2 GHz, and lacks the Turbo Boost feature.
 Intel’s list price for it is $168 – expect it to be a few bucks more at retail.